yagakeerthikiran/pdf-to-excel-saas/frontend/README.md

 The build process will:
 - Compile TypeScript
 - Generate optimized production bundle
-- Initialize Sentry and PostHog configurations
+- Initialize Sentry and PostHog configurations (if keys provided)

 ## Project Structure